signature-ip-ai/inoculator-user-guide/source/otp.rst

 One-Time-Pin (OTP)
 ===================================

-TTo use iNoCulator, the user must enter valid credentials and input a valid OTP.
-The one-time PIN will be sent to the user's registered email.
+To use iNoCulator, the user must enter valid credentials and input a valid OTP.
+The one-time PIN will be sent to the user's registered email address.

 .. image:: images/sign_in-otp_page3.png
   :alt: sign_in-otp_page